 Use of incorrect or overloaded ammunition can result in death or serious injury and damage to your firearm due to excessive pressure.
 Even the strongest firearm can be "blown up" by excessive pressure.
 Use only factory-loaded ammunition of the correct gauge and length for your shotgun as marked on the shotgun's barrel.

-> Guns Inc. specifically disclaims responsibility for

-any injury or damage whatsoever occurring in connection with, or as a result of, or in the connection with, the use of faulty, or non-standard, any remanufactured or hand-loaded or reloaded ammunition, or of ammunition other than for which the firearm was originally chambered.
+Also use of low pressure ammunition will not allow semi autos to cycle properly, therefore as with all semi autos, do not use too low pressure as well as excessive high pressure ammunition.
+Use factory made normal pressure ammunition Guns Inc / .R.OX.
+NJ/Gun Valley Arms specifically disclaims responsibility for any injury or damage whatsoever occurring in connection with, or as a result of, or in the connection with, the use of faulty, or non-standard, any remanufactured or hand-loaded or reloaded ammunition, or of ammunition other than for which the firearm was originally chambered.